abingdonpta/abingdonpta/content/about/roles.md

 ### ✅ Audit Committee

 The Virginia PTA requires that each PTA audit their finances at the conclusion of each school year.
 (This is sometimes called a financial review.)
-In practice, the audit is more like a checklist, and no financial experience is required to serve on the Committee.
+In practice, the audit is more like a checklist, and no financial experience is required to serve on the committee.

 At least three people need to serve on the committee.
-The Treasurer provides their records to the Committee at the end of the fiscal year (July 1).
-The Committee drafts the financial report and submits it to the Executive Board and to the general membership in August for their approval at the first meeting of the school year in September.
-In practice, the Committee spends a few hours in July reviewing the financial records from the prior school year and meets once in order to finalize the report.
+The Treasurer provides their records to the committee at the end of the fiscal year (July 1).
+The committee drafts the financial review and submits it to the Virginia PTA by August 1.
+The general membership then votes to approve the financial review at their first meeting of the school year in September.
+In practice, the committee spends a few hours in July reviewing the financial records from the prior school year and meets once in order to finalize the review.

 - **Location**: Home
 - **Time of day**: Evening
-- **Months**: July, maybe August
+- **Months**: July

 ### 🐦 Mascot